mnielsen/finding_scenius/finding_scenius.md

 ## Footnotes

 [1] I wonder about the importance of feedback effects.
-The Florentine Michaelangelo must at some point have realized that he had an opportunity to be one of the great artists of all time.
-That may well have motivated him to work far harder (and thus become a better artist) than if all he could hope for was to be a well-known local artist.
+The Florentine Michaelangelo must have realized that he had an opportunity to be one of the great artists of all time.
+That may have motivated him to work far harder (and thus become a better artist) than if all he could hope for was to be a well-known local artist.
+The same is true of many leaders in other fields.
 The best way to sail is with the wind at your back.

 [*] Leonardo was also born in the Florentine countryside, and began to paint under the tutelage of a Florentine artist, and could arguably be